Systemic lupus erythematosus is an autoimmune condition that results from a malfunctioning immune system.

 It’s also important that you discuss any other medications, or complementary therapies you’re taking, as they can potentially affect your lupus medications.

 Other things you can do to manage lupus include:

 Learn about your condition – you need to understand your condition in order to manage it well.
 The more you know about your condition (e.g. what triggers flares, how to manage pain and fatigue) the more control you’ll have.
 Understanding your condition means you’ll be able to make informed decisions about your healthcare and play an active role in its management.

 Manage your exposure to ultraviolet (UV) light.
 UV light, especially sunlight, can cause a flare.
 This can include skin rashes in sun-exposed areas.
-Remember to ‘slip, slop, slap’ by wearing UVA and B sunscreen every day.
-You should also cover your skin and wear a hat when outdoors.
+Remember to wear 50+ UVA and B sunscreen every day (even if it’s cloudy).
+You should also cover your skin and wear a hat and sunglasses when outdoors.
 Less commonly, UV light from fluorescent lights, including low energy light bulbs, may cause rashes in some people with lupus.

 Exercise – regular physical activity has many health benefits, including helping you to manage your symptoms (e.g. pain, joint stiffness).
 When you start exercising regularly you should notice an improvement in the quality of your sleep, increase in energy levels, a reduction in fatigue, and improvements in your overall strength and fitness.
 Exercise can also help prevent long-term consequences of lupus such as heart disease and osteoporosis.

 Learn ways to manage pain – there are many things you can do to manage pain – and different strategies will work for different situations.
 For example, heat packs can help ease muscle pain, cold packs can help with inflammation, gentle exercise can help relieve muscle tension.
 Try different techniques until you find the things that work best for you.